Seasonal Planning for Australia Travel

 Fall in Australia (March to May)

-Travelers wanting a beach vacation can still have this at the start of the season.
+Travelers interested in a beach vacation should stick to the start of the season.
 Sydney might have the odd cooler day, but conditions will generally be pleasing and sea temperatures warm.
-If you want to venture to northern areas in early autumn (including north WA and Northern Queensland), know that deadly box jellyfish will still be present in the sea until about May.
+If you want to venture to northern areas in early autumn (including north Western Australia and Northern Queensland), know that deadly box jellyfish will still be present in the sea until about May.
 Conditions are also great for city sightseeing.
 Don't overlook the underappreciated bush capital, Canberra, which has some of the best galleries and museums in the country, like the National Gallery of Australia and the War Memorial Museum.

 Sydney Gay and Lesbian Mardi Gras, Sydney.
 The Sydney Mardi Gras starts in February but often extends into March.
 It's a huge, colorful celebration of queer pride.

-Moomba Festival, Melbourne.
-This festival offers family-friendly events and entertainment along the Yarra River and is held in early March.
+Moomba Festival, Melbourne (March).
+This festival offers family-friendly events and entertainment along the Yarra River.

-ANZAC Day, nationwide.
-ANZAC Day on April 25 is a significant holiday in Australia (and New Zealand) that commemorates those killed in war.
+ANZAC Day, Nationwide (April 25).
+ANZAC Day is a significant holiday in Australia (and New Zealand) that commemorates those killed in war.
 Travelers interested in history, especially military history, might want to be in Canberra on ANZAC Day when a dawn service is held at the Australian War Memorial.

 Sydney Royal Easter Show, Sydney.
 This fun, family-friendly event runs for two weeks around Easter.
 It's been running for almost 200 years (the first show was in 1823) and is Australia's largest annual event.
-Although it started as an agriculture show, you can expect fairground rides, music, dance, and other entertainment.
+Although it started as an agricultural show, you can expect fairground rides, music, dance, and other forms of entertainment.

 Australia in March